MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/javascript-constraints.md

 Instead of using a compiled configuration plug-in however, v4 printer drivers use JavaScript to implement APIs called JavaScript constraints, and the printer driver can implement one or more of them as needed.
 For more information, see the functions in the **JavaScript Constraint APIs** section at the end of this topic.

-JavaScript constraints can be used to augment PrintCapabilties, validate PrintTickets and handle conversion of PrintTicket to DEVMODE and vice versa.
+JavaScript constraints can be used to augment PrintCapabilities, validate PrintTickets and handle conversion of PrintTicket to DEVMODE and vice versa.
 However, JavaScript constraints have a few limitations.
 The following is a list of the main limitations:

 -   Features and options added using CompletePrintCapabilities, as well as constraints specified in validatePrintTicket are not shown in the desktop printer preferences window.